olets/zsh-abbr/ROADMAP.md

 - [x] deprecate the `_zsh_` and `ZSH_` prefixes from functions and vars
 - [ ] maybe split abbr into its own file, and autoload it
+- [ ] add to Snapcraft

 ## 4.0

 - [ ] drop the `_zsh_` and `ZSH_` prefixes from functions and vars
+- [ ] stop cleaning up the deprecated temp files

 Chrome